Is Emily the right trainer for me?

 I like to keep the atmosphere at the barn relaxed.
 I’m not upset by shavings in the tail or unpolished boots.
 If you aren’t either, I might be your trainer.

 I like to use natural horsemanship to help horses gain suppleness and confidence.
 I don’t use draw reins, side reins, or tight nose bands.
 The horses and I occasionally play with tarps or umbrellas.
 I tend towards rope halters, since they give a good feel for ground work.
 If this sounds interesting or you are already using some of these methods, I might be your trainer.

 I like to compete when well prepared and with the goal of having fun.
-However, competition is not my highest priority – that’s reserved for the magic that happens between horse and rider, not necessarily between horse, rider, and judge.
+However, competition is not my highest priority.
+My highest priority is helping horses and riders find the magic and intimacy of Dressage.

 I am an open book and tend to make real friends with my students.
 If you like this kind of atmosphere, I might be your trainer.

 I lean towards the natural side of horse management.
 Unless there are extenuating circumstances, I maintain horses barefoot.
 I let their whiskers grow, but I do clean up the hair under the jaw on spa day.
 I use and encourage safe, non toxic fly sprays.
 If this sounds right up your alley, I might be your trainer.

 I believe in natural nutrition!
 I am a Dynamite representative; I sell and recommend these products because they have no bi-products, have amino acid chelated minerals that are highly absorbable and usable by the body, and have super clean, high quality ingredients.
 My clients are not obligated to feed Dynamite, but most of them do because most of them do because they love the results.
 If you like this kind of approach, I might be your trainer.